Ramakanth001/JoinUs/README.md

+# Problem Statement
+Influencers need a direct way to engage their community.
+This project allows users to subscribe via email and receive updates, ensuring effective communication.

 # Simple Feed Web Project

 This is a simple web application built using **Node.js**, **Express.js**, **MySQL2**, **EJS**, and **CSS** for the frontend.
 The project allows users to input their email and see the user count update dynamically.